 All successful drug and alcohol addiction treatments must start with detox.
 This phase is particularly tough because the patient is going through withdrawal as the result of the alcohol leaving their body.
 This opens the door to symptoms like anxiety, insomnia, headaches, vomiting, nausea, hallucinations, and even seizures.
 This is why one should only undergo detox under the supervision of medical professionals.

-Step Two: Treatment
+Stage Two: Treatment

 Following a successful detoxification process, the patient is ready to enter treatment.
 The overall length of this phase can last anywhere from 30 days to a year.
 As previously mentioned, some substances require longer stays than others and the length of treatment varies from individual to individual.
 For example, someone battling opioid addiction will likely spend a longer time in treatment as opposed to someone struggling with marijuana addiction.